amiehannah/nology-coursework/03-JavaScript-Fundamentals/hostile-aliens-game/README.md

 ## Approach: <br/>

-1. Using an OOP approach, created a class of AlienShip which contained the following methods getCurrentScore(), reduceShipPoints(), gameOver()
+1. Using an OOP approach, I created a class of AlienShip which contained the following methods getCurrentScore(), reduceShipPoints(), gameOver()

 2. Dynamically created the alien fleet, gameboard and score board. </br>
    Pushed all alien ships into a blank array, ready to start the game. </br>